CS126SP20/Cinder-Othello/DEVELOPMENT.md

     - Need to figure out how to have pieces display when the user clicks a certain tile; have figured out the logic for this, now I need to implement
     - Need to clean up my code and make sure I'm modularizing as I go

+ - **04/24/2020** Got white piece to show up on the tile that was clicked by the user, but it does not stay at that tile when another tile is clicked.
+    - Need to figure out issues when I try to change the color of pieces to black (the whole screen becomes black)